You’ll often hear brand and marketing experts saying, “If you want to be successful online, you have to create lots of content for your subscribers.”

 This post will show you an email strategy that will allow you to keep in close touch with your subscribers while spending less time creating content than you might think.

-You have to understand that the niche I was in at the time, home beer brewing, is an extremely technical field.
+“You have to understand that the niche I was in at the time, home beer brewing, is an extremely technical field.
 My subscribers were engineers, IT specialists, and scientists.
 They just wanted the cold hard facts.
-(At least, that’s what I used to think.
+At least, that’s what I used to think.
 As a result, my content was 100% hard-core teaching.
 Tutorials, step-by-step guides, demonstrations, etc.

 Let’s put it this way: The words “How To” showed up in most of my email subject lines.
 But my strategy was flawed.
 I was putting too much effort into my emails, and it was holding back my growth.
 Here’s what I mean by that contradictory-sounding headline…One day, I had to send an email out (it had been too long), but I had no material ready.
 And I just didn’t have the time or energy to teach my subscribers something technical.

 So what did I do?
 I told them a little story of something funny that happened while I was visiting a brewery the night before.
 That’s it.
 The story was pretty unremarkable.
 Plus it only took me 20 minutes to write, edit the email, and click “send.”

 What happened after that?

 I got one of my best responses ever.
 My inbox filled with replies from subscribers who I’d never heard from before.
-I couldn’t believe they loved such a simple email that didn’t really teach anything new.
+I couldn’t believe they loved such a simple email that didn’t really teach anything new.”